 During your initial consultation, Dr. Lifferth will take the time to discuss all the steps involved in the procedure and your sedation options available, while also addressing any of your concerns.
 Each of our staff is well-trained with certifications in administering nitrous oxide and intravenous (IV) sedation.
 We will help you choose the best option to ensure your comfort throughout your procedure.
 Dr. Lifferth will also perform a detailed examination with advanced technology to create a detailed surgical plan tailored to your needs.

 On the day of your surgery, you will not need to worry about going to another location or medical office.
 At our state-of-the-art surgical facility, we provide the same features you would find at your local hospital, but in a warm, comfortable, and relaxing environment.
 However, if you prefer to undergo surgery at a hospital, or your procedure will be more extensive, we can still provide care that the local Park City Medical Center.

 Improve Your Jaw Alignment

-With customized orthognathic surgery, Dr. Peers can help alleviate painful symptoms and aesthetic concerns caused by improperly aligned jaws.
+With customized orthognathic surgery, Dr. Lifferth can help alleviate painful symptoms and aesthetic concerns caused by improperly aligned jaws.
 Contact us online or call (435) 222-0450 to schedule your consultation.